-Download a copy of the TRiO application and mail or drop it off at the TRiO office at 0300 Carlson Library, Mail Stop 523, Toledo, Ohio 43606.
-Include a copy of the following with your application:
+Download a copy of the Simple application and mail or drop it off at the TRIO office at 0300 Carlson Library, Mail Stop 523, Toledo, Ohio 43606.
+You can also scan your completed application into an Adobe format and email it to email@example.com.
+Include a copy of the following with your application if applicable:

-- A copy of your plan of study (from your advisor)
+- A copy of your plan of study (from your adviser)

-- If applicable, a copy of certification of disability (verification through Office of Accessibility or private physician)
+- If applicable, a copy of certification of disability (verification through Office of Student Disability Services)

 What happens after I apply?

-What will the TRO SSS program do for me?
+What will the TRIO SSS program do for me?